Are you a police officer? A private investigator? An investigative journalist?

 Can anyone guest blog on your website?

-No. My guest bloggers are people I know such as professionals, victim family members, their friends etc. and they have communicated extensively with me.
+No. My guest writers are people I know and they have communicated extensively with me.
 Note that I do not publish repeated content, be unique.

 Can I buy ad space on your website?